 Today, making the best use of a site with a lake and a steep hill, which provides a very effective barrier, to the noise of the busy A3 dual carriage-way there is a huge tropical greenhouse complex, a large modern restaurant and sales nursery, alpine greenhouses, a new rose area being developed all in addition to the many older gardens.
 Thanks to the horticultural students in training, the level of presentation is superb―not a weed to be seen and every plant is labeled.

-Flora Garden Tours visit this garden on the Hampton Court Flower Show, Kent, Surrey, and Sussex tour.
+Flora Garden Tours visit this garden on the Romantic Gardens of Kent, Sussex and Surrey tour.

 © 1998–2018 Flora Garden Tours